MicrosoftDocs/learn/learn-pr/wwl-azure/azure-ad-privileged-identity-management/includes/9-demonstrations.md

 4. Select the **Billing Administrator** role.
 5. Click **Edit**.
 6. Notice the **Activation**, **Assignment**, and **Notification** tabs.
-7. Be default, MFA is required on activation.
+7. By default, MFA is required on activation.
 For this demonstration, change the requirement to **None**.
 8. Check the box to **Require approval to activate**.
 9. Discuss the other possible settings including **Activation maximum duration** and **Require approval to activate**.
 10. Switch to the **Assignment** tab and require the settings.
 11. Notice the ability to expire eligible and active assignments.
 12. Switch to the **Notifications** tab and discuss the settings.
-13. Notice you can send notifications when member are assigned and activated.
+13. Notice you can send notifications when members are assigned and activated.
 14. Click **Update**.

 ### Configure PIM for Roles